seanturner/draft-turner-ccmib/draft-turner-ccmib.md

             Agents may reject the changing this object for certain rows.
-            An example of this is changing the operational status of a row that describes the software the device and not a particular feature.
+            An example of this is changing the operational status of a row that describes the software version of the device and not a particular feature.
 In this event, the agent should return an inconsistentValue error."
         ::= { cDeviceComponentVersEntry 3 }

     cDeviceComponentDescription OBJECT-TYPE